VersifitTechnologies/angular-ui-tab-scroll/README.md

   content: '\e080';
 }
 ```
+the drop-down can be given a class by using the `drop-down-class` property.

-the drop-down can be given a class by using the dropDownClass property.
+the drop-down menu can be given a class by using the `drop-down-menu-class` property.

-the drop-down menu can be given a class by using the dropDownMenuClass property.
+the drop-down menu header can be given a class by using the `drop-down-header-class` property.

 ### Dependencies
 * AngularJS